West Virginia CHIP: Children's Health Insurance Program

 WVCHIP premiums and cost-sharing

 Small co-pays apply to certain services such as non-emergency hospital visits.
 Preventive care, immunizations, and well-child visits are generally exempt from co-pays.
-Emergency care co-pays are typically waived if the child is admitted to the hospital.
+Children who are members of a federally recognized American Indian or Alaska Native tribe do not pay co-pays once enrolled.

 What WVCHIP covers